 Founded by the internationally distinguished architect Giancarlo Mazzanti, El Equipo Mazzanti operates under the belief that architecture is one of the keys to the construction of a more competitive and sustainable society.
 The team takes steps to contribute toward social transformation and well-being through contextual research and the involvement of local actors in the design process.
 The studio’s work is characterized by open, collective, and non-hierarchical working processes which bring together architects, urban planners, sociologists, artists, and other professionals.

-El Equipo Mazzanti rose to international prominence as part of the “Medellin Miracle,” a program and period of extensive urban renewal in Medellin, Colombia.
-Behind the Medellin miracle was a simple concept: put the best buildings in the worst neighborhoods, then tie the city together with culture and infrastructure.
-Led by Mayor Sergio Fajardo (2002-2007), the movement transformed the city away from a violent, segmented past into a model for contemporary urban development.
+Initially, the studio rose to international prominence as a part of the vanguard behind “Medellin Miracle,” a program and period of extensive urban renewal in Medellin, Colombia between 2002-2007.
+The program championed a unique approach: put the best buildings in the worst neighborhoods, then tie the city together with culture and infrastructure.
+The movement transformed the city away from its violent and segmented past into a model for contemporary urban development.

 One of Mazzanti’s most famous buildings is the Medellin “Parque Biblioteca Espana.”
 Situated on a hilltop in what was once the most violent and stigmatized part of the city, the library/park offers a gathering space and community resource and is a symbol of pride for the neighborhood.
 Open 24 hours, the building includes a theater, library, and learning workshops.
 This ‘multiplication of use’ principle is found throughout Mazzanti’s portfolio; the more functions one can draw out of a building, the more diverse the building’s appeal.
 If all different segments of a community or city are using the building, it gives rise to social cohesion and cooperation.